W0783469/VarindersBookStore_Assignment-2-Varinder-Kaur2/README.md

 Review the slides again...
 Added in README.txt what I did
 Try with run and Build Succeessful..
-Part-3 completed of the Assignment 3
+Part-3 completed of the Assignment 2
 ......................................................................
+Part-4 of the Assignment 2
+-Complete the product part
+-added image section and display the products on the home page Part-4 completed of the Assignment-2

+Part-5-----
+-Review the project so that there will be no errors -Publish project on azure Assignment2-Project-VarindersBookStore- Compeleted.